 Mailserver settings when using Office365

-The mailserver settings when your organisation is using Office365 can be found on the Microsoft website: “How to set up a multifunction device or application to send email using Office 365” under Option 2: “Send mail directly from your printer or application to Office 365 (direct send)”
+The mailserver settings when your organisation is using Office365 can be found on the Microsoft website: “How to set up a multifunction device or application to send email using Office 365” under Option 3: “Configure a connector to send mail using Microsoft 365 or Office 365 SMTP relay”